solanaforce/flexcryptopay/docs/multipayout.md

 ## Auth

-Both endpoints requires HTTP Basic Auth using your Shkeeper's login and password.
+Both endpoints requires HTTP Basic Auth using your Flexcryptopay's login and password.

 ## Create a multipayout task